purplesyringa/site/blog/designing-worlds-fastest-perfect-hash/index.md

 }
 ```

-This alone increases performance almost twofold, to $145$ ns per key. `radsort` is not the best radix sort implementation, but it's the only ready one I found that supports stateful `sort_by_key`, so we'll have to live with it unless someone wants to contribute to [voracious_sort](https://github.com/lakwet/voracious_sort).
+This alone increases performance almost twofold. `radsort` might not be the best radix sort implementation, but it's the only one I found that supports stateful `sort_by_key`, so we'll have to live with it.

 ### Displacements (XOR)